 A key component of effective winter storm management is good weather and pavement condition forecasting.
-This is true 24 to 72 hours prior to a storm when planning is taking shape, during a storm, as forces react to changing conditions, and during post-storm operations when effective cleanup actions prevent potential safety issues.
+This is true 24 to 72 hours prior to a storm when planning is taking shape, during a storm as forces react to changing conditions, and during post-storm operations when effective cleanup actions prevent potential safety issues.

-Agencies across the country rely on the National Weather Service (NWS), or contracted weather services; pavement condition forecasters; as well as their own network of Road Weather Information System (RWIS) sites as tools for winter storm management.
+Agencies across the country rely on the National Weather Service (NWS), or contracted weather services; pavement condition forecasters; as well as their own network of Road Weather Information System (RWIS) sites and Mobile Advanced Road Weather Information Sensors (MARWIS) as tools for winter storm management.
 The NWS provides a strategic forecast, alerting agencies of the potential for storms well in advance of their arrival.
 As a storm nears, the NWS will provide forecasts for approximate starting times and snowfall amounts over generalized areas of a state.
 The NWS does not, however, provide localized site-specific forecasts, nor does it provide information on pavement temperature or conditions, which are key components needed by winter storm highway managers.

-Contracted weather and pavement condition forecasters provide the generalized forecasting provided by NWS and enhance it with localized, site specific, information.
-The contracted services not only forecast when snow will begin to fall and how much is anticipated to fall, but also forecast the anticipated pavement temperatures which play a large part in how much snow will actually accumulate on highways.
+Contracted weather and pavement condition forecasters provide the generalized forecasting provided by NWS and enhance it with localized, site specific information.
+The contracted services not only forecast when snow will begin to fall and how much is anticipated to fall, but also forecast the anticipated pavement temperatures which play a large part in how much snow will accumulate on highways.

 The RWIS network is a series of strategically located local weather stations placed along an agency's highway system.
 Each weather station consists of a tower that provides localized data such as type and intensity of precipitation, air temperature, wind direction and speed, dew point, and relative humidity.
 Each station also has sensors in the pavement that detect pavement surface and sub-surface temperature, surface freeze point, and salinity concentration.
-RWIS networks can also include non- invasive pole or structure mounted pavement temperature sensors at critical locations that give pavement only data at specific sites, which eliminates the need to embed sensors in the pavement.
+RWIS networks can also include non-invasive pole or structure mounted pavement temperature sensors at critical locations that give pavement only data at specific sites, which eliminates the need to embed sensors in the pavement.
+The MARWIS devices have been localized to the areas where the greatest risk of snow/ice and colder temperatures exist in the state.

-MDOT SHA, relies on these three sources of information at each stage of its winter storm management.
-MDOT SHA maintains a close working relationship with the NWS and the contracted weather and pavement condition forecaster and maintains 50 RWIS stations across Maryland.
-MDOT SHA has also installed 100 non-invasive pavement sensors to fill in the gaps between existing RWIS locations.
-Beyond receiving regular reports from the weather forecasters throughout the winter, MDOT SHA engages in conference calls with them prior to and during significant winter events.
+MDOT SHA, relies on these four sources of information at each stage of its winter storm management.
+MDOT SHA maintains a close working relationship with the NWS and the contracted weather and pavement condition forecaster and maintains 55 RWIS stations across Maryland.
+MDOT SHA has also installed 99 non-invasive pavement sensors to fill in the gaps between existing RWIS locations.
+Beyond receiving regular reports from the weather forecasters throughout the winter, MDOT SHA engages in conference calls with them prior to and during significant winter weather events.